-We are here to help you reduce sleep apnea and stop snoring in order to restore your rest and provide protection against long-term effects of sleep apnea disorder.
-For our patients who are receiving sleep apnea treatment for we want to provide you with helpful, practical tips on maximizing your personal comfort utilizing the CPAP device.
+We are here to help you reduce sleep apnea and stop snoring in order to restore your rest and provide protection against the long-term effects of sleep apnea disorder.
+For our patients who are receiving sleep apnea treatment, we want to provide you with helpful, practical tips on maximizing your comfort utilizing the CPAP device.

 CPAP Comfort Tips